 Free Camping in Arkansas

-20. Ozark National Forest, Arkansas – Enjoy the setting from ‘Where the Red Fern Grows’ and many other movies.
-There are over 400 miles of hiking trails, beaches, mountains, lakes and streams, and it is just breathtaking.
-There are many free campsites here and some fo the more popular ones are no more than $19 a night.
+20. Ozark National Forest, Arkansas – Enjoy the setting from ‘Where the Red Fern Grows' and many other movies.
+There are over 400 miles of hiking trails, beaches, mountains, lakes, and streams, and it is just breathtaking.
+There are many free campsites here and some of the more popular ones are no more than $19 a night.